BeyondScheme/BeyondScheme.github.io/_posts/2016-04-26-distributed-game-of-life-in-elixir.md

 end
 {% endhighlight %}

-As you can see we implemented private function `count_neighbours/4` responsible for counting neighbours.
+As you can see, we implemented private function `count_neighbours/4` responsible for counting neighbours.
 It will be helpful later.

 There is one more requirement we forogot which is: